syncfusion/blazor-docs/src/navigations/context-menu/how-to/change-animation-settings.md

 # Change animation settings

-To change the animation of the Context Menu, [`AnimationSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Navigations.ContextMenuAnimationSettings.html
+To change the animation of the Context Menu, [`MenuAnimationSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.MenuAnimationSettings.html) component is used to initialize the animation properties.
-) property is used.
 The supported effects for Context Menu are,

 | Effect | Functionality |